BEagle1984/silverback/docs/guides/setup.md

     .AddSingletonSubscriber<MyMessageHandler>();
 ```

-- **`AddSilverback`** enables the mediator and allows chaining additional configurations via the fluent API.
+- **`AddSilverback`** enables the message bus and allows chaining additional configurations via the fluent API.
 - **`WithConnectionToMessageBroker`** configures the connection to the message brokers (both Kafka and MQTT in this case).
 - **`AddSingletonSubscriber`** registers a message handler to process incoming messages.